-Assessment: Coursework 1 (60%)
+Assessme nt: Coursework 1 (60%)

-Coursework 2 (40%) Participation Exercise (0%)
+Coursework 2 (40%)

+Participation Exercise (0%)

-Resit Assessment: Coursework reassessment instrument (100%)
+Coursework reassessment instrument (100%) Resit Assessment:

 Assessment Description: Assessment One: Selection of a contemporary engineering topic/project.
 Outline of the role of different types of knowledge and information needed to inform project.
 Ethical, economic, social and environmental evaluations of the engineering issues involved.
 Assessment Two: A policy brief (choice of contemporary engineering topic)

-PASS/FAIL COMPONENT Minimum attendance and contribution to workshop sessions

-Note, that this module cannot be passed if this pass/fail element is not passed.
+PASS/FAIL COMPONENT Minimum attendance and contribution to workshop sessions Note, that this module cannot be passed if this pass/fail element is not passed.
 If you do not meet the requirements of the Pass/Fail component, you will receive a QF outcome.
 This means that you will be required to repeat the failed component(s), even if your module mark is above 50%

-Moderation approach to main assessment: Universal second marking as check or audit
+Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit

-Assessment Feedback: Formative and peer feedback will be given in group/workshop sessions

-Feedback during Q&As in lecture and example classes.
+Assessment Feedback: Formative and peer feedback will be given in group/workshop sessions Feedback during Q&As in lecture and example classes.